Jack Johnson vs. James J. Jeffries

 - Jack Johnson became the Colored Heavyweight Champion of the World in 1903.
 However, unsatisfied with his accomplishment, Johnson entered the San Francisco saloon owned and operated by the World Heavyweight Champion, James J. Jeffries, and challenged Jeffries to defend his title against him.
 Jeffries refused Johnson’s challenge and explained: “I won’t meet you in the ring because you’ve got no name and we won’t draw flies.
 But I’ll go downstairs to the cellar with you and lock the door from the inside.
 And the one who comes out with the key will be the champ.”
 When Johnson expressed doubt about Jeffries’ sincerity, Jeffries assured him that he was serious and that he was prepared to fight him immediately.
 Johnson reportedly turned and walked away.

-- After Johnson knocked out Tommy Burns to win the World Heavyweight Championship on December 26, 1908, Jeffries was persuaded to come out of retirement to fight Johnson.
-Jeffries had not fought since 1904 and his weight had ballooned to almost 300 pounds.
+- After Johnson won the decision over Tommy Burns to win the World Heavyweight Championship on December 26, 1908, Jeffries was persuaded to come out of retirement to fight Johnson.
+Jeffries had not fought since August 1904, almost six years previously, and his weight had ballooned to over 300 pounds.

 - Jeffries opened as a 10-7 favorite.
 Odds climbed as high as 2½-1 for Jeffries.